 - Click on or highlight the content you want to redact.

 Remember to apply and save all redactions before sharing the PDF document.

-Find and remove content in bulk.
+Find and remove content in bulk on a PDF.

 - Search for multiple words

 - Search for patterns like phone numbers or email addresses

 This feature works for text content and not for images.
 Again, you’ll need to apply and save all redactions in the document before you share it.